What if I don't get a HMO licence?

 Your tenants are also entitled to seek a Rent Repayment Order covering their previous years rent payments.

-If you apply for a license and we consider that you are not a fit and proper person to grant a license to, we may decide not to grant one.
+If you apply for a licence and we consider that you are not a fit and proper person to grant a licence to, we may decide not to grant one.

-If you are unhappy with the decision you have a right of appeal to the First Tier Tribunal (Property Chamber).
+If you are unhappy with the decision you have a right of appeal to the GOV.UK - First Tier Tribunal (Property Chamber).

 We are under a duty, when a licence cannot be granted, to consider making an interim management order to take over the management of the property.